Android Central Verdict

 Enter the Nest Wifi, which aims to be the most stylish wifi router ever made.
 Unlike Google Wifi, where each of the pucks looked identical, the Nest Wifi has a distinct router, which is white, and colorful access points, which come in multiple colors.
 Both look stylish and almost like large candles.

 The Nest Wifi router proves to be the brains behind your Wi-Fi connection, while the point allows you to extend the range in a way that blends into your home.
-As good as the Nest Wifi system is, it's definitely on the pricey side, so does the style have any substance?
+As good as the Nest Wifi system is, it's definitely on the pricey side when compared to the best wireless routers, so does the style have any substance?
 Let's find out!

 Nest Wifi What I like